kolafas/begin-js/README.md

 # OOP IN PYTHON

-Unlike other most OOP languages, the pythonic way of implementing OOP principles is much more liberal and ‘wrongly so’ (according to many programmers with background in Java).
+Unlike other most OOP languages, the pythonic way of implementing OOP principles is much more liberal and â€˜wrongly soâ€™ (according to many programmers with background in Java).
 One of the popular deviations; the pythonic way to declare an attribute is to make it public unlike the general OOP principle of making attributes private and then creating setters and getters.
-In Python, the way is to make the attribute public and then using properties’ decorators, setting and getting the attributes are implemented.
+In Python, the way is to make the attribute public and then using propertiesâ€™ decorators, setting and getting the attributes are implemented.
 Generally, python really does not have a private attribute; the implementation closer to it is the `self.__attribute` format which uses the [name mangling](https://en.wikipedia.org/wiki/Name_mangling) 'trick'.
 ~~~~
 class oop_deviation: